Deputy Athletic Director

 Working alongside Dave Barnett, Dickenson also provides on-air talent as color commentator (football), play-by-play and color (basketball) with well over 500 North Texas broadcasts to his credit.
 He teaches Sports Broadcasting, as an adjunct professor at UNT, continuing a tradition set by Hall of Fame broadcaster Bill Mercer.

 A known fundraiser and active community liaison, Dickenson has been honored as the recipient of UNT’s inaugural "Bob Rogers Service and Community Engagement Award", the Denton Chamber of Commerce's highest honor, the "Otis L. Fowler Award," as well being honored by the Boy Scouts of America/Longhorn Council's "Distinguished Citizen Award."

-A known fundraiser and active community liaison., Dickenson is a Past Board Chair of the Denton Chamber of Commerce, having served for seven years on the local Chamber Board of Directors.
-He additionally sits on the First State Bank Advisory Board, serves as the Chairman of the Denton Noon Kiwanis Club's Fireworks Show and is on the Salvation Army of Denton County's Advisory Board of Directors.
-Dickenson has been recognized in the past by the Rotary Club of Denton-South as "Community Volunteer of the Year", Denton Business and Community News as the "Business Person of the Year", Denton Noon Kiwanis Club"s "Kiwanian of the Year" and has also received the "Chamber of Commerce Volunteer of the Year Award".
+A Past Board Chair of the Denton Chamber of Commerce, Dickenson served for seven years on the local Chamber Board of Directors.
+He additionally sits on the First State Bank Advisory Board, serves as the Chairman of the Denton Noon Kiwanis Club's Fireworks Show and is on the Salvation Army of Denton County's Advisory Board of Directors and the Serve Denton Communications Committee.

 A 1987 graduate of the University of Kansas, Dickenson also holds a master's degree in sports administration from the United States Sports Academy.
-He and his wife, Missy, are proud parents of two boys, Dan (16) and Joe (14).
+He and his wife, Missy, are proud parents of two boys, Dan (17) and Joe (15).